soumik2012/Google_Season_of_Documentation/GSoD2021-moja-global-proposal.md

 The goal of this project is to develop a content strategy that makes our different documentation types easy to navigate, access and understand.
 In addition to the core FLINT library, our community has developed a small ecosystem of interrelated tools and platforms.
 As our community has grown, so has our documentation, some of which remains siloed or inaccessible to end-users and developers who would like to work with us.

+Applications have closed.
+Please join our join our [Slack community](https://join.slack.com/t/mojaglobal/shared_invite/zt-o6ta1ug0-rVLjAo460~d7JbZ~HpFFtw) and the #documentation channel it you wish to participate voluntarily.
+We need all the help we can get!

 ### Problem

 Right now, new users experience difficulty understanding how moja global projects can be used or are interrelated.
 Last year, our GSoD efforts led to the development of a website to onboard new contributors, a ReadTheDocs environment for our technical documentation, and completed documentation for the moja global Reporting Tool.
 We’d now like to extend these resources and by adding easy to follow examples of how the FLINT works and can be used with other tools to our documentation and contributors websites.